SGI Origin 2000: Models

-The highest CPU count that SGI marketed for the Origin 2000 is 128 CPUs; above 64 CPUs the product was originally branded "CRAY Origin 2000" since Cray Research has just been merged with SGI.
+The highest CPU count that SGI marketed for the Origin 2000 is 128 CPUs; above 64 CPUs the product was originally branded "CRAY Origin 2000" since Cray Research had just been merged with SGI.
 Three Origin 2000 models are capable of using 512 CPUs and 512 GB of memory but these were never marketed as a system to customers.
 One of the 512-CPU Origin 2000 series was installed at SGI's facility in Eagan, Minnesota for test purposes and the other two were sold to NASA Ames Research Center in Mountain View, California for specialized scientific computing.
 The 512-CPU Origin 2800s cost roughly $40 million each and the delivery of the Origin 3000 systems, scalable up to 512 or 1024 CPUs at a lower price per performance, made the 512-CPU Origin 2800 obsolete.

 Several customers also bought 256-CPU Origin 2000 series systems, although they were never marketed as a product by SGI either.

 The largest installation of SGI Origin 2000 series was Accelerated Strategic Computing Initiative (ASCI) Blue Mountain at Los Alamos National Labs.
 It included 48 Origin 2000 series 128-CPU systems all connected via High Performance Parallel Interface (HIPPI) for a total of 6144 processors.
 At the time it was tested, it placed second on the TOP500 list of fastest computers in the world.
 That test was completed with only 40 nodes of 128 CPUs each and recorded a sustained 1.6 teraflops.
 With all nodes connected, it was able to sustain 2.1 teraflops and peak of over 2.5 teraflops.

 Los Alamos National Laboratory also had another 12 Origin 128-CPU system (for a total of 1536 CPUs) as part of the same testing.

 The climate simulation laboratory at the National Center for Atmospheric Research (NCAR) had an Origin 2000 system named "Ute" with 128 CPUs.
 It was delivered on May 18, 1998, and decommissioned on July 15, 2002.

 A smaller system at NCAR was named dataproc, delivered on March 29, with 16 CPUs.

 The systems at NASA Ames included the one named for Harvard Lomax with 512 CPUs, one named for Joseph Steger with 128 CPUs, one named for Grace Hopper with 64CPUs, and one named for Alan Turing with 24 CPUs.